neuroinformatics-unit/datashuttle/docs/source/pages/get_started.md

 "ssh").

 It is also required to specify the data types (e.g. behav, ephys, funcimg, histology) used on the local PC.
-If data_type flags are not set to True, it will not be possible to create directories of these data types.
+If data_type flags are not set to True, it will not be possible to create folders of these data types.

 If connection_method used is "ssh", it is necessary to also input the remote_host_id and remote_host_username configs.